dumheter/button/README.md

 # button
-Simple software debouncing button library for arduino.
+Simple software debouncing button library for Arduino.

 ## Usage
+To use the library drop the folder inside your library folder in arduino.
+If you don't know where that folder resides, google "Arduino library folder".
+Then add `#include <button.hpp>` at the top of your Arduino file.

-Grab the two files `button.cpp` & `button.hpp` and put with your `.ino` file. then `#include "button.hpp"` and you are ready to go!
+__Or__ grab the two files `button.cpp` & `button.hpp` and put with your `.ino` file. then `#include "button.hpp"` and you are ready to go!

-Read button.hpp to learn how to use this library, or see example below.
+Read button.hpp to learn how to use this library, or see example below or in the exmaples folder.

 ## Example
 Read example code below, or better yet: Read the button.hpp file.